daniellara/madrid-traffic-reporter/README.md

 ### Usage
 Madrid Traffic Reporter runs using a shell (in future versions i will try to give a GUI to facilitate the use).

-First of all you need to create a JSON file inside the measurement-points folder where you specify the points that you want to include in the report.
+First of all you need to create a JSON file inside the measurement-points folder where you can specify the points that you want to include in the report.
 The JSON file must have the following structure:
 ```json
 {
   "nombre de la zona": [